 NOTE 1: Radio configuration is not just the resource configuration but includes other configurations like MeasConfig and OtherConfig.
 In case (NG)EN-DC is configured, this also includes the entire NR SCG configuration.
 Such NR SCG configuration does not include the DRB configuration as configured by nr-RadioBearerConfig1 and nr-RadioBearerConfig2).

+1> if no MeasureConfigAppLayer is included in RRCConnectionReconfiguration:

+2> perform actions as if measConfigAppLayer is received and set to release, as specified in 5.3.10.9;

 1> if the RRCConnectionReconfiguration message includes the mobilityControlInfo:

 2> release/ clear all current common radio configurations;